7 Natural Ways To Address Frequent Heartburn

 If you suffer from frequent heartburn – twice a week or more – you may have gastroesophageal reflux disease, or GERD.
 This condition occurs in people whose lower esophageal sphincter doesn’t close properly, allowing stomach acid to backflow into the esophagus, causing a burning sensation in the chest and neck areas.
 It can also cause nausea, coughing, belching, a bitter taste, the feeling of a lump in the throat and respiratory problems, including aggravation of asthma.
 A poor diet, stress, smoking and pregnancy can all trigger or worsen symptoms.

-If you think you have GERD, see a doctor to rule out other concerns, such as angina, which has similar symptoms.
+If you think you have GERD, see a doctor to rule out other concerns, such as damage to the digestive tract or angina, which has similar symptoms, but is more concerning.
 Discuss any medications you are taking, as some can trigger reflux.
 The classic medications for managing GERD have significant long-term side effects.
 If you need one, aim for short-term use only, to promote healing while you implement the proper lifestyle changes for prevention.

-To naturally treat GERD, or to prevent or lessen the need for long-term meds try the following:
+To address GERD, or to prevent or lessen the need for long-term meds try the following:

-- Keep a food and beverage journal along with your reflux symptoms.
+- Keep a food and beverage journal along with your reflux symptoms that includes identifying certain times of the day you notice symptoms.
 It can help you identify, track and later avoid triggers.

 - Eat small, regular meals and avoid eating late into the evening.
 Be sure to take your time and fully chew each bite before swallowing.